esilver0/CATT/sslstrip-experiment.md

 Verify that the connection is via HTTP even though a connection via HTTPS was already established.

 > _**Note**: In the event that the connection is via HTTPS, it is possible that the website has since started supporting HSTS.
-Here is a [list of websites](https://pulse.cio.gov/https/domains/) with indication as to whether or not they support HTTPS, HSTS, etc. See [Expand the experiment](expand-the-experiment) to learn how to have traffic for the websites routed through the router on the experiment interface._
+Here is a [list of websites](https://pulse.cio.gov/https/domains/) with indication as to whether or not they support HTTPS, HSTS, etc._

 #### Visiting a site on the HSTS preload list

 The browser will not accept an HTTP (insecure) request from any website on the [HSTS preload list](https://hg.mozilla.org/releases/mozilla-release/file/tip/security/manager/ssl/nsSTSPreloadList.inc) even if you are visiting the site for the first time.
 A site on the preload list must support HTTPS throughout its site and provide proper HSTS header messages.